 More Tips For Making Polish Pork Schnitzel

 - Add any other spices or seasonings that you prefer to the beaten egg.
+Usually, salt and pepper are used to season the cutlets.

 - Serve with salatka jarzynowa and lemon wedges.